 In the previous sub-section, the analysis was carried out in terms of 24-hour minutes so that the mean population time would add up neatly to 24 hours.
 In this sub-section, full minutes are used for those countries (Argentina, India, South Africa, Tanzania) where the recording of simultaneous activity allowed this distinction.
-Full minutes are the preferred measure here, as evidence from other countries (see, for example, Ironmonger

-2004) has revealed that care of persons is especially likely to be done simultaneously with other activities.
+Full minutes are the preferred measure here, as evidence from other countries (see, for example, Ironmonger 2004) has revealed that care of persons is especially likely to be done simultaneously with other activities.
 Further, person care tends to be reported as a secondary rather than main activity when performed in conjunction with other activities.

-Figure 1.5 shows the participation rates for men and women across the countries.
-Participation rates in household maintenance are markedly higher than for the other subcategories for both men and women across all countries.
+Figure 5 shows the participation rates for men and women across the countries.
+Participation rates in household maintenance are markedly higher than for the other sub-categories for both men and women across all countries.
 Participation rates in unpaid community services are lower than for all other sub-categories for both men and women in these countries.
 The gap between participation in person care and unpaid community services is generally large, with the exceptions of Tanzania and for men in South Africa.
 In Tanzania, the participation rate for unpaid community services is noticeably higher for both men and women than in all other countries.
-This is a result of the methodology used rather than any real difference in engagement in unpaid community services as time spent being interviewed for the time use survey was interpreted as an unpaid contribution to the community and given an activity code in this sub-category.
+This is a result of the methodology used rather than any real difference in engagement in unpaid community services.

+The Tanzanian anomaly is explained by the fact that Tanzania recorded activities over a sevenday period, with the activity of being interviewed for the time use survey taken as an unpaid contribution to the community and given an activity code in this sub-category.
+This would imply that a participation rate of 100 per cent for Tanzanian participants.
+The fact that it is not suggests that some respondents failed to mention this activity when reporting on activities performed in each hour of the preceding day.
 If participation in the time use survey is excluded, Tanzanian participation rates in unpaid community services fall to 2 per cent for men and 4 per cent for women.
 This is very similar to the patterns found in other countries.